Sanctifying Grace … on Tap

 The priest criticised the view of some so-called progressive clerics, who claimed that regular confession was not important.
 That is, instead of a situation where Catholics had once gone very regularly to confession, now once or twice a year was thought to be sufficient.

-The priest objected.
+The good father objected.
 The point he said, was not whether people were in grave sin or not.
 The point involved what they received from by the Sacrament following confession.

 Actively promoting less frequent confession, he claimed was tantamount to: “stifling an increase in Sanctifying Grace in the individual”.